 - Having a professional team working on your product results in improved product reliability, sustainability, and quality

-- Putting the entire product lifecycle into the hands of one full stack agency ensures a better streamline of the individual phases and processes
+- Putting the entire app development lifecycle into the hands of one full stack agency ensures a better streamline of the individual phases and processes

 - As the agency is familiar with your business and your product, they know when, why, and how to implement new features